rubenkaiser/serverless-offline-eventBridge/README.md

 npm install serverless-offline-aws-eventbridge --save
 ```

-Note that if you want to use the beta feature for scheduled events install the 1.3.1 beta version from npm.

 Let serverless know about the plugin, also note the order when combined with serverless webpack and offline
 ```YAML
 plugins: